Tonmoy60/Tonmoy60/README.md

 ✅ Things I have done so far:

 - Completed my B.Sc.
 In Computer Science & Engineering form East West University, Dhaka, Bangladesh.
+- Currently working as a Technical Support Engineer for WPXPO.
 - Worked as a Full time Technical Support Engineer for 6 months in RUBY IT Center Ltd. (affiliated with Mulytic Labs GmbH)
 - Worked as a Technical Support Engineer (Intern) for 3 months in RUBY IT Center Ltd. (affiliated with Mulytic Labs GmbH)